andyscpalmer/atproto_scheduler/README.md

 It uses an AWS S3 bucket to allow posting images and also has the ability to automatically include rich text hyperlinks and link cards in posts.

 This web app is intended for single-person use at the moment and as such it only makes use of Django's built-in `superuser` admin role.
 Currently all user interactions are handled in Django's admin interface located at `<url>/admin` and there is no "front page".
+There is functionality for multiple _Bluesky_ accounts, however.

 This tool can be run locally with some small modifications but it was primarily developed to run on DigitalOcean.

+For a continuous demo of this app, this is a Bluesky account which will automatically post pictures of my cat Maple at 3AM: [Late Night Maple](https://bsky.app/profile/latenitemaple.bsky.social)

 ## Installation